 April 2025: Lessa and Martine attended the Dutch Psychiatry Spring Conference in Maastricht to present their work.
 Lessa had a poster (in Dutch: ‘Positieve karaktereigenschappen van ADHD: Een zelf- en peer-report case-control studie’) but also had the opportunity to do a pecha kucha.
-Martine was part of the session for invited professors (Innovatieve Benaderingen in de Psychiatrie:
+Martine was part of the session for invited professors (Innovatieve Benaderingen in de Psychiatrie: Van Onderzoek naar Toepassing) and presented an overview of her labs work on positive aspects of ADHD.
+It was a great experience to share our work en get feedback from Dutch clinicians.

 May 2025: Our lab members Han Fang (PhD candidate) and Amy de Roubaix (postdoc) were nominated for the best poster award at the ADHD world congress in Prague this year.
 Han Fang presented her poster about ongoing work on Creativity, mindwandering and ADHD.
 Amy presented her poster entitled: Perceptions of the neurodiversity movement: Threat or opportunity for adults with ADHD?
 She was very active in her presentation, trying to get people to put stickers on her poster to capture the audience’s perspectives on the neurodiversity movement.
 This (probably ;-)) led to her winning one of the six Best Poster awards at the conference.
 Well done both!